 Many people experience trauma in their lives.
 Strong reactions to trauma, such as PTSD, happen not only to those who witness atrocities such as in war, but also to those were exposed to sexual abuse, brutality, or physical or emotional abuse in relationships.
 This is not just because of what happened to us, but how we make sense of what happened to us and the negative emotions that result.
 These negative emotions seep into our lives in a variety of ways.
 We may find ourselves withdrawing from or not engaging in relationships, eating in ways that are harmful to us, struggling with addictions, and suffering from depression, insomnia, anxiety, irritability, and low self-worth.

-Dr. Samantha Gaies, Ph.D uses a combination of hypnosis, mindfulness, and exposure therapy techniques to help people suffering from psychological trauma caused by a distressing events.
-Her approach focuses on helping people reduce the impact and the symptoms associated with trauma.
-Dr. Gaies’s practice incorporates techniques that help clients gently confront and work through difficult memories and experiences, while also learning to live more fully in the present moment in order to regain control over their lives.
-Her approach utilizes hypnosis to help clients explore their unconscious to finally understand the relationship between their past trauma and current psychological distress, which ultimately allows them to free themselves from these painful memories and once again feel like the person they were prior to the trauma.
+Dr. Samantha Gaies, Ph.D, Dr. Sacha Zilkha, Ph.D and Dr. Sara Glazer, Psy.D use a combination of hypnosis, mindfulness, and exposure therapy techniques to help people suffering from psychological trauma caused by a distressing events.
+Their approach focuses on helping people reduce the impact and the symptoms associated with trauma.
+Their practice incorporates techniques that help clients gently confront and work through difficult memories and experiences, while also learning to live more fully in the present moment in order to regain control over their lives.
+This approach utilizes hypnosis to help clients explore their unconscious to finally understand the relationship between their past trauma and current psychological distress, which ultimately allows them to free themselves from these painful memories.

 Research shows that facing the memories of the event in a safe and controlled therapeutic environment can drastically reduce individuals’ symptoms and allow them to begin living their life and feeling like themselves again.
 Dr. Gaies has years of experience working with trauma in a hospital setting helping people to decrease their suffering due to several different types of trauma, including sexual harassment and assault, physical and sexual abuse in relationships, and sexual and emotional trauma in childhood.
 During this time, she become proficient and certified in utilizing the most advanced techniques for treating trauma, such as Prolonged Exposure and Cognitive Processing Therapy, to help relieve people’s trauma-related symptoms.